glowieframework/glowie-website/documentation/v1.0/basic-application-modules/routes.md

 # Routes
 A route defines how your application will handle what the user types into the URL and take the correct action from there.

-All your application route configuration is stored in `app/config/Routes.php` and handled by the `Glowie\Core\Rails` class.
+All your application route configuration is stored in `app/config/Routes.php` and handled by the `Glowie\Core\Http\Rails` class.

 ### Creating routes
 You can create a new route by using the static `Rails::addRoute()` method.
 The URI (what the user types into the URL - relative to the application folder) must be the first parameter, and the remaining parameters will be: